-• CALIBRATE LITELOC
+CALIBRATE LITELOC

 The LiteLoc calibration process must be run to calibrate the LiteLoc sensor on all model types.
 "Constant Intensity" mode cannot operate correctly if the calibration has not been performed.
-The calibration must be done in Dual Lamp mode, after the lamps have warmed up for at least 5 minutes.
 NOTE: The shutter will close for the duration of the calibration, and will automatically open again when the calibration is complete.